 }

-This TypeScript code demonstrates the use of a decorator, LogClass
+This TypeScript code demonstrates the use of a decorator, LogClass, which is a

 higher-order function that takes another class as an argument and adds